avriq/signature-pdf/README.md

 Signature in PDF
 ===
 Hi.
-I'm just a sample of how to drag and drop digital signature into rendered pdf document.
+I'm just a sample of how to drag and drop image signature into rendered pdf document.
 I can render pdf document from base64 encode data.
 If you wanna see my live demo, you just [click this link](http://templateninja.net/signature-pdf/)

 Getting Started
 ---------------